leewtai/leewtai.github.io/courses/applied_methods/homeworks/hw0.md

 In economics, we believe that low unemployment will lead to higher inflation.
 The reasoning being that labor is hard to find so employers need to attract workers with higher salaries.
 With higher salaries, people are willing to pay more for goods and therefore leading to inflation.
-We will validate this theory at the US national level at a very coarse time scale.
+We will **roughly** validate this theory at the US national level at a very coarse time scale.
+You are not expected to have taken an economics class to do this assignment.

 The time series data:
 - "LNS14000000" is the [seasonally adjusted national unemployment rate](https://data.bls.gov/timeseries/LNS14000000)